 They grow very close to the ground, making contact with the soil and setting down roots as they creep along.

-Because the plants’ water cells are located close to the surface, both the stems and the leaves have a shiny appearance.
+Because the water cells are located close to the surface of the Baby Sun Rose Plant, both the stems and the leaves have a shiny appearance.

-- The colorful flowers come in shades of bright pink, red, yellow, and purple and are very attractive to bees, butterflies, and other pollinators.
+The colorful flowers of the Baby Sun Rose Plant come in bright pink, red, yellow, and purple shades and are very attractive to bees, butterflies, and other pollinators.

 Heartleaf Ice plant is winter hardy in USDA hardiness zones 9 through 10.